g-lok/gs-dotfiles/medium.md

 fi
 ```

 The two main scripts I'm using for bash that I either don't want `zsh` loading, or may break something, are the Sexy Bash Prompt and Sensible Bash scripts I copied ages ago.
-They still work so I'm keeping them.
+They still work so I'm keeping them, but not for zsh.

 I noticed while compiling these together that most of the dotfiles are going to be the same between MacOS and Linux, so I'm going to move these out into a shared folder.